Success! this Exam Successfully Added.

 • Attending to treasury works

-IBPS Clerk Career Growth and Promotion
+IBPS Clerk Promotion and Career Growth

 The banks under the IBPS ensure to give a promotion to their employees within a year based on their performance.
 The stages of promotion given to the IBPS Clerk employees are as follows.

-IBPS Clerk Promotion Order
+IBPS Clerk Promotion

 Bank Clerk